 In appropriate circumstances, interviewees should not only be allowed but encouraged to obtain independent legal representation for the purposes of the interview.
 In some cases, the company – or an insurer – may be obliged to indemnify the interviewee for the costs of such representation.

-During the interview process, the interviewer should be focused on assessing the interviewee's recollection, as opposed to their recreation, of relevant events.
+During the interview process, the interviewer should be focused on assessing the interviewee's recollection, as opposed to his or her recreation, of relevant events.
 Interviewers should always be alive to the potential for interviewees to give incorrect accounts, and should be prepared to challenge and test the evidence given by the interviewee there and then without the need to adjourn the interview, which may allow the interviewee an opportunity to tailor his or her evidence.

 The investigations team should also consider whether it is useful to record the interview, or obtain a signed written statement from the interviewee reflecting the evidence given during the interview.
-In the event the interview was recorded, the team should also consider whether to request the interviewee sign a transcript of the interview, verifying its accuracy.
+In the event the interview was recorded, the team should also consider whether to request that the interviewee sign a transcript of the interview, verifying its accuracy.
 The assessment of how to record the interview may be influenced by views about the prospect of future regulatory or litigious activity.
-Unlike some other jurisdictions, it is not yet commonplace for Australian regulators to request access to written statements, or notes of witness interviews, produced in the course of internal investigations; any such requests are typically met with claims of privilege.
-The more typical course is for Australian regulators to exercise their own compulsory powers to conduct their own interview processes.
-However, companies should bear in mind the possibility of such requests, particularly if the subject matter of the investigation involves multi-jurisdictional issues, where regulators in other jurisdictions may have different practices, and different rules as to the availability of privilege claims may apply.
+Unlike some other jurisdictions, it is not yet commonplace for Australian regulators to request access to written statements or notes of witness interviews produced in the course of internal investigations; any such requests are typically met with claims of privilege.
+The more typical course is for Australian regulators to exercise their compulsory powers to conduct their own interview processes.
+However, companies should bear in mind the possibility of such requests, particularly if the subject matter of the investigation involves multi-jurisdictional issues, where regulators in other jurisdictions may have different practices and different rules as to the availability of privilege claims may apply.

-The company may also need to confront issues that arise when individuals refuse to participate in an interview, or other aspects of the investigation, which can trigger the need for disciplinary action.
+The company may also need to confront issues that arise when individuals refuse to participate in an interview or other aspects of the investigation, which can trigger the need for disciplinary action.
 The company must also consider whether certain employees who are the subject of (or are at risk in) the investigation need to be suspended, or, where serious wrongdoing is clearly identified, dismissed (which can then affect the willingness of those individuals to cooperate with the investigation).
 All of these issues should be assessed with an awareness of the company's relevant employment obligations.